kevinding0218/InterviewDocuments/Q and A/Interview - C#.md

 ## What is the difference between string and String in C# ?
 - String stands for System.String and it is a .NET Framework type. string is an alias in the C# language for System.String.
 - Both of them are compiled to System.String in IL (Intermediate Language), so there is no difference.
+## Lazy Initializtion
+- Lazy initialization_ of an object means that its creation is deferred until it is first used.
+- Lazy initialization is primarily used to improve performance, avoid wasteful computation, and reduce program memory requirements
+	- When you have an object that is expensive to create, and the program might not use it.
+For example, assume that you have in memory a `Customer` object that has an `Orders` property that contains a large array of `Order` objects that, to be initialized, requires a database connection.
+If the user never asks to display the Orders or use the data in a computation, then there is no reason to use system memory or computing cycles to create it.
+By using `Lazy<Orders>` to declare the `Orders` object for lazy initialization, you can avoid wasting system resources when the object is not used.
+	- When you have an object that is expensive to create, and you want to defer its creation until after other expensive operations have been completed.
+For example, assume that your program loads several object instances when it starts, but only some of them are required immediately.
+You can improve the startup performance of the program by deferring initialization of the objects that are not required until the required objects have been created.
 ## Write a Regular expression to validate email address?
 ```
 ^[a-zA – Z0 – 9. _%+-]+@[a-zA – Z0-9 . _%+-]+\.[a-zA-Z]{2,4}$